-In-School Suspension
+In School suspension

-Students assigned to in-school suspension will receive a copy of the rules that must be signed by a parent/guardian and returned to the ISS room on their first visit.
-Students may not ride the bus while assigned to ISS and must be signed in/out each day by a parent/guardian or adult emergency contact.
-Students must turn in cell phones upon arrival.
-Any students arriving late or leaving early/late will be assigned additional time.
+Students assigned to in-school suspension will receive a copy of the rules that must be signed by a parent/guardian and return to the ISS room on their first visit.
+Student may not ride the bus while assigned to ISS and must be signed IN/OUT by a parent/guardian or adult emergency contact.